tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ![Configuring the new slot type](Images/configure-new-slot-type.png)

 Come back to the `ConvertUSD` intent editor, add a new slot named `crypto`, click on the _Slot type_ dropdown list, and you will see your brand new slot type.
 Select `CryptoCurrency` from the list.
-End the slot configuration by typing `What cryptocurrency do you want to convert to?` on the prompt and be sure the _Required_ checkbox is selected.
+End the slot configuration by typing `What cryptocurrency do you want to convert to?` in the prompt and be sure the _Required_ checkbox is selected.

 ![Add the crypto slot](Images/add-crypto-slot.png)